sydnet-help/sydnet/pages/SOCI832/832_lesson_09.md

 tags:
 sidebar: mydoc_sidebar
 permalink: 832_lesson_09.html
-summary: "This week we are going to ..."
+summary: "This week we are going to learn about path analysis.
+Before we get into the details of path analysis we are going to revise and extend our understanding of logistic regression and odds ratios.
+We will then introduce the idea of path analysis - the idea that we can model the multiple causal pathways that link multiple causes and effects."
 ---

 *Last updated: 8 Oct 2018*

 ***Author:** Nicholas Harrigan*

-                          #
- TITLE: 9.
-Path Analysis
- SOCI832: Advanced Research Methods
- Week 9: Path Analysis (1 of 1 file)
- Author: Nicholas Harrigan
- Last updated: 8 Oct 2018
-                          #

-                         #
-## OVERVIEW ----
+## OVERVIEW

-Welcome to Week 9 of SOCI832: Advanced
- Research Methods.

- This week we are going to learn about path analysis.
- Before we get into the details of path analysis we are going to revise and extend our understanding of logistic regression and odds ratios.
-After linear regression, logit models are the most fundamental regression models in the social and natural sciences, and it is crucial to have a rudimentary understanding of this method.
-After that we will introduce the idea of path analysis
- - the idea that estimate and represent the multiple causal pathways that link multiple causes, effects, and mediating and moderating variables.

 The structure of today's class is as follows
      (1) Introduction to today's dataset